 A new approach of an original painting.
 The original didn’t work out for me.
 It looked contrived.
-I decided to attack it with a bunch of intense colors, and painted out the clouds.
+I decided to attack it with intense colors, and painted out the clouds.
 I let that dry, and then proceeded to work from the horizon upwards into the sky section.
-Letting it sit overnight, I didn’t like what I saw the next morning.
-Frustrated, I started to take a palette knife to what I’d done the day before.
-What happened next, you don’t plan for.
+The next morning, I took a palette knife to what I’d done the day before.
 I loved the color revealing itself from beneath.
-I followed the instructions from the painting, developed the sky from that premise.
+I followed the instructions from the painting, and developed the sky from that premise.
 The gestural clouds filled in, and I had a painting.
 Quite unlike anything I’d done before, and that’s a good thing.

 “anima” : According to Carl Jung, is the unconscious feminine side of a man; an individual’s true inner self; governing spirit, intention.
 This wave, for me, personified the primal and innate force of Nature within; a holy visitant.